tmitchellRedwoods2/concierge-js/BACKUP_STATE.md

 - Backup branch and tag created on remote
 - Safe to upgrade Cursor 2.0
 - Can restore from backup if needed
+- 2025-11-07: Triggered preview redeploy to sync SMTP credentials on develop